canonical/landscape-charm/README.md

 Grab the landscape charm:

-    $ bzr branch lp:landscape-charm
+    $ bzr branch lp:~landscape-charmers/charms/precise/landscape-server/trunk
-    $ cd landscape-charm/config
+    $ cd trunk/config

-Prepare the repository and license files:
+Prepare the repository and license files (See "Configuration" section for more details):

     $ vim license-file   # Put the license text in this file
-    $ vim repo-file      # Insert the URL part of an APT sources list line here
+    $ vim repo-file      # Put the URL part of an APT sources.list line here

-If you don't have a Landscape license file, just create an empty file:

-    $ touch license-file

-This will make Landscape use a default free license with 10 seats.

 Now we are ready to deploy (the -v, -d, -W flags are optional, but nice).
 The "landscape" deployer target is the one you should start with.
 It uses 6